Seabed Baited Remote Underwater Video (sBRUV)

 right_cam STRING true Model or serial number of the right camera

-bait_type STRING true Type of bait used (e.g., sardines, skipjack, local_fish)
+bait STRING false Type of bait used (e.g., sardines, skipjack)

 highlights STRING false Notable events during deployment (e.g., large predator presence)